 Where it definitely won was the ice kacang station on our first evening though.
 We love ice kacang anyway (a Malaysian dessert with shaved ice and many random toppings), and it was really fun to make our own!

 There is also a beachfront cafe but I’m not sure it even opened while we were there.
 There is meant to be BBQ food and drinks.

-The food is another area where readers who have visited since the country re-opened have had issues.
+The food is another area where readers who have visited since the country re-opened post-pandemic have had issues.
 The a la carte menu in particular is not meant to be good.
 The BBQ nights are the best choice for food here when you can attend one.
-Tuna Bay Island Resort is a short walk away and a better option for food.
+Tuna Bay Island Resort is a short walk away and is a better option for food.